Capgemini-Salesforce-CoE/TriggerFramework/README.md

 # SFDC trigger framework
 # Changed version updated to fix the cyclomatic complexity and pass the PMD validations needed bby our projects.
-# By MMarsson
+# By Marsson
 [![npm version](https://badge.fury.io/js/sfdc-trigger-framework.svg)](https://badge.fury.io/js/sfdc-trigger-framework)
 [![Maintainability](https://api.codeclimate.com/v1/badges/eeeae5a492e34feace99/maintainability)](https://codeclimate.com/github/kevinohara80/sfdc-trigger-framework/maintainability)

 ## Overview

-Triggers should (IMO) be logicless.
+According to Salesforrce est Prctices, Triggers should be logicless.
 Putting logic into your triggers creates un-testable, difficult-to-maintain code.
 It's widely accepted that a best-practice is to move trigger logic into a handler class.

 This trigger framework bundles a  **TriggerHandler** base class that you can inherit from in all of your trigger handlers.
 The base class includes context-specific methods that are automatically called when a trigger is executed.